-Not everyone uses checks super frequently, so sometimes it helps to have a refresher on how to fill them out, just to make sure you get it right.
+Not everyone uses checks super frequently, so sometimes it helps to have a refresher on how to write a check, just to make sure you get it right.

-Checks are a form of paper payment.
-They are a document that allows a bank to take money from the account of whoever wrote the check, to pay whoever is depositing the check.
+Paper checks are a kind of paper payment that allows a bank to take money from the bank account of whoever wrote the check (the check writer), to pay whoever is depositing the check (the check recipient).
+You can get your own checkbook full of checks through your bank or credit union.

-In the upper right-hand corner, you'll find the date line.
+In the top right-hand corner of the check, you'll find the date line.
 Usually, you'll just write the current date, but one of the great things about checks is that you can post-date it, meaning you write a future date on the check to ensure it can only be deposited after the date you mark down.
 So if you need to pay someone, but need them to wait until payday, you can still hand them the check now.

 This line is where you write who you are writing the check for.
 This might be the name of a person or the name of a company or organization.
 For example, if you're using a check to pay for groceries at the grocery store, then the name you'll put here is the name of the grocery store.

-In this box, you write the monetary amount of the check-in numerals.
+In this box, you write the payment amount of the check in numerals.
 So instead of writing "one hundred dollars" you write "100.00."

-So how do you write numbers in words on a check?
+Learn how to write a check amount so you can comfortably write out any number in words!
 If you have any questions about how to write your specific dollar amount you can take a look at the charts below.
 A printable number chart is also available by clicking here.

 But let's quickly go over some frequently asked number to words questions: